 And if extra weight is a concern, take heart: For obese people, being physically active is key to not only helping you lose extra pounds, it will also reduce pain and boost your overall health.

-Find your courage.
-Embarking on a fitness program can be a challenge for anyone, but especially for people who know making that first move will likely be somewhat daunting.
+Embarking on a fitness program can be a challenge for anyone, but especially for people who are daunted by making the first move.
 Don’t let fear prevent you from taking action to reduce pain and improve function.
 You may have to dig deep for the courage to get started, but you know you’ll feel better once you do.
 Think back to other challenges you’ve faced and how you rose to them.
 Are there any people you admire who have faced a similar challenge?
 How can you learn from them and challenge yourself as they did?

-Loose-fitting clothing such as t-shirts, cotton shorts, sweatpants and sweatshirts are fine to start out.
+Loose-fitting clothing such as T-shirts, cotton shorts, sweatpants and sweatshirts are fine to start out.
 But if you think you’ll be sweating or working on gym equipment, form-fitting, perspiration-wicking attire will keep you dry and is less likely to get caught on the equipment’s moving parts.
-If you’re self-conscious about your weight, wear clothing that you feel comfortable in.
+If you’re self-conscious about your weight, wear clothing that you feel most comfortable in.
 Plus-size workout clothing and swimsuits are available at department stores or discount stores such as Wal-Mart and online.
-Check out the Plus Size Yellow Pages.

 Get Set ...

 Now that you’re ready to get going, set a plan you can stick with.
 Here are some strategies that will help bring out your inner exercise enthusiast: